tanyaortiz/fed-philosophy/README.md

 - Android Chrome Browser (Edge)
 - Safari 6+ (OSX)

+### Technologies

+List out the utilities / frameworks you're going to be using for the project.
+If there are any issues, or technologies in question, list these under compatibility notes.

+- SCSS 3.3+ (Ruby)
+- Angular JS 1.3+ (IE9+)
+- jQuery 1.10.0 _see compatibility notes_
+- Font Awesome (4.2.1) (IE9+)

+### Compatibility Notes

+If there is something that doesn't fall under an assumption, list it here

 - Everything that needs to happen to set up a working development environment